To everyone performing at DCM this weekend, break legs and blow minds! (Click below for the full schedule.)

 You don’t need an agent to land gigs, but it helps.
 The catch?
 Most agents prefer that you already have a few roles under your belt before they’ll take you on.

 Cameron and I have auditioned friends who didn’t have representation, and a number of them caught the eye of casting directors, who helped them find an agent.
+Look on Facebook or network with your fellow actors to find out about upcoming auditions.

 However you get in the room, it’s important to know that once you’re there, if you’re good, you will get noticed.